kvhnuke/vue-chrome-hmr/README.md

 I currently use a bit of a hack to let me develop both web app and Chrome extension:

-- I run a development build, I can view the site on `localhost:` with HMR but only limited Chrome interaction
+- I run a development build, I can view the site on `localhost:` with Vue DevTools and HMR but only limited Chrome interaction
-- I run a production build / watch, I can view the extension on `chrome-extension:` with full Chrome interaction
+- I run a production build / watch, I can view the extension on `chrome-extension:` without DevTools or HMR but with full Chrome interaction

 To reload scripts *without* HMR, you have to inspect the content or background script from the Extensions page, which pops up the DevTools panel for that process, then you use `CMD + R` to reload.

-What I want to be able to do is create a final build setup where I have full Chrome interaction, but also have code and styling changes show via HMR, and potentially have the background script reload too.
+What I want to be able to do is create a final build setup where I have full Chrome interaction, DevTools, partial updates via HMR, and potentially have the background script reload too.

 ## Scripts